 Updated September 13, 2021

 Animal caregivers know that providing residents with an appropriate diet is a fundamental component of responsible care.
 Unfortunately, for some species, it can be difficult to find information regarding the nutrients they need outside of the context of commodification.
-Such is the case with turkeys.
+Such is the case with Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource..
 Almost all of the available information is focused on “productivity” and not what turkeys need to live long, healthy lives.
 This is especially true of large breed turkeys who have been bred to grow so large they can no longer mate naturally.
-Just as with large breed chickens, the available information on turkey diets focuses on rapid growth and profit margins.
+Just as with Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens, the available information on Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. diets focuses on rapid growth and profit margins.
 Because of the lack of scientifically-proven recommendations for sanctuary turkey residents, it can be difficult to know exactly what and how much to feed individual turkeys.
 In this resource, we will look at a combination of anecdotal information from the sanctuary community and industry recommendations for turkeys forced into breeding, since efforts are made to prevent obesity in those individuals.

 Let’s Talk Protein